 If you are intending to travel to your second home to undertake emergency repairs, essential maintenance or to comply with your insurance inspection warranty, you must comply with national and local restrictions that apply.

+Currently, people are able to travel and stay away from home for work purposes.
 If you are unable to travel, then tradespeople might be allowed to go into a house to carry out essential work or services.

 How to manage coronavirus cancellations